Published April 2017

 The Key to Building Meaningful Relationships in Coaching

-Two years ago I excitedly awaited the start of our season with high expectations for our team.
-Unexpectedly, 3 weeks into our pre-season training two of our key players chose to join the football team, and this meant they would miss the rest of pre-season training and the first month of the season.
+Years ago as I excitedly awaited the start of our season, three weeks into our pre-season training two of our starters chose to join the football team, and this meant they would miss the rest of pre-season training and the first month of the season.

 However, the majority of my anger and disappointment came from my belief that I knew what was best for these players and my selfish desire to have them around at the start of the season.
 I think young people can sometimes see our motivations better than ourselves.
 Over the next few weeks the way I handled the situation was based upon my feelings and not the values I held as a coach.
 I treated those players as players and fooled myself into believing it was about teaching them commitment and communicating things the right way.